platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/customize.md

 ## Drush configuration

 Drush requires a YAML file that declares what its URL is.
-That value will vary depending on the branch you're on, so cannot be included in a static file.
-Instead, the `drush` directory includes a [short script](https://github.com/platformsh-templates/drupal9/blob/master/drush/platformsh_generate_drush_yml.php) that generate that file on each deploy, writing it to `.drush/drush.yml`.
+That value will vary depending on the branch you're on, so it cannot be included in a static file.
+Instead, the `drush` directory includes a [short script](https://github.com/platformsh-templates/drupal9/blob/master/drush/platformsh_generate_drush_yml.php) that generates that file on each deploy, writing it to `.drush/drush.yml`.
 That allows drush to run successfully on Platform.sh, such as to run cron tasks.

 The script contents are not especially interesting.
 For the most part, you can download it from the template, place it in a `drush` directory in your project so they can be called from the deploy hook, and then forget about it.